Import arcpy import arcpy # Set the workspace environment and run Clip arcpy.env.workspace = 'C:/Data/Tongass' arcpy.analysis.Clip('standb4', 'clipcov', 'standby_clip', 1.25)

 ArcPy is a Python site package that provides a useful and productive way to perform geographic data analysis, data conversion, data management, and map automation with Python.
-ArcGIS applications and scripts written using ArcPy, benefit from being able to access and work with the numerous Python modules developed by GIS professionals and programmers from many different disciplines.
-The additional power of using ArcPy within Python is that Python is a general-purpose programming language that is easy to learn and use.
-It is interpreted and dynamically typed, which gives you the ability to quickly prototype and test scripts in an interactive environment while still being powerful enough to support the writing of large applications.
+ArcGIS applications and scripts written using ArcPy benefit from being able to access and work with the numerous Python modules developed by GIS professionals and programmers from many disciplines.

 Once you have imported ArcPy, you can run all geoprocessing tools found in the standard toolboxes installed with ArcGIS.

 Of course, Python has many other core and third-party modules.
-If you wanted to also work with Python's core os and sys modules, you may use a similar import:
+If you wanted to also work with the os and sys modules, you can use a similar import:

 # Import arcpy, os and sys import arcpy import os import sys

 Another version of importing is the form from-import-*.
 The contents of the module import directly into the namespace, meaning you can then use all those contents directly without needing to prefix them.
 There are some risks associated with this approach.
 Other objects, variables, modules, and so forth with the same name are overwritten, and with large modules, your namespace can become particularly crowded.

-Both of the following samples require the ArcGIS Spatial Analyst extension to run.
+The following sample requires the ArcGIS Spatial Analyst extension to run.